 - The pharmacodynamics of transdermal fentanyl is also complex.
 A gradual increase in serum concentration is noted over the first 72 hours.
 Absorption can be variable based on factors such as external heat.

 While lower doses of opiates reduce the risk, there is no dose threshold that overdose risk is eliminated.
-Dosage above 90 MME/day is linked to a high risk of overdose with lower dosages associated with less risk.
+Dosage above 90 MME/day is linked to a high risk of overdose, with lower dosages associated with less risk.
 According to the CDC document, when dosages are pushed to over 50 MME/day, the risk of overdose increases without improving pain control or functional benefit.

 When increasing the dosages of opioids, it should be done in the smallest amount possible to reduce overdose risk.
 There is no firm evidence on how long to wait before increasing dosages, but waiting for at least five half-lives before increasing the dosage has been recommended.
-Also, extreme caution should be used in individuals over the age of 65 or those with kidney or liver insufficiency.
+Also, extreme caution should be used in individuals over 65 or those with kidney or liver insufficiency.

 When dosages are increased above 50 MME/day, the prescriber should: